Publish research

 An ORCID identifier is associated with research activities and can be used throughout your academic career.
 With ORCID, research results are associated with the same researcher, even if there are changes in the name, place of residence or place of work/research institution (in Norway or in the rest of the world).

 Self-archiving means that a full-text version of a research work is uploaded to an open, institutional knowledge archive.
-For NTNU, this is NTNU Open.
+For NTNU, this is The Norwegian Research Information Repository.

 Archive publication